|... 15 more lines|

 Two hour long background spectrum with no samples:

-Spectrum of a tiny (~5 g) LYSO scintillator inside some lead shielding showing all three distinct gamma peaks (88.34, 201.83, 306.78 keV) with an additional ~55 keV X-ray peak.
+30 minute spectrum of two tiny (~5 g) LYSO scintillator showing two distinct gamma peaks (201.83, 306.78 keV) with an additional ~55 keV X-ray peak.
 The 307 keV peak has ~13.5% energy resolution in this case:

-Spectrum of a standard household ionization smoke detector.
+30 minute spectrum of a standard household ionization smoke detector.
 Contains roughly 0.9 µCi of Am-241.
 Gamma peaks at 26.34 and 59.54 keV:

 The Raspberry Pi Pico's ADC has some pretty severe DNL issues that result in four channels being much more sensitive (wider input range) than the rest.
 For now the simplest solution was to discard all four of them, by printing a

-0when any of them comes up in the measurement (to not affect the cps readings).
-This is by no means perfect or ideal, but it works for now until this gets fixed in a later hardware revision of the RP2040.
+set correctioncommand.
+This is by no means perfect or ideal, but it works for now until this gets fixed in a later hardware revision of the RP2040 (wish us luck!).

-Please have a look at REFERENCE.md.
+Please have a look at REFERENCE.md for some general guidance.

 GND and one of the broken-out pins to each other on both boards you have everything you need to get started.
 The pins would be used for an interrupt from the child detector to the parent to trigger a pulse if both timings coincide.

-During operation all the electronics including the photomultiplier naturally heat up ever so slightly.
-Due to the detector board (where most of the power is dissipated) not being directly connected to the SiPM only by a single pin connector and/or by touching the PCB, its heat shouldn't affect the SiPM much if at all.
-Air or water cooling alone won't improve performance considerably, because it won't heat up much above ambient temps, if at all that is.
+During operation all the electronics including the SiPM naturally heat up ever so slightly.
+Due to the detector board (where most of the power is dissipated) not being directly connected to the SiPM self-heating is negligible, though.
+Therefore air or water cooling alone won't improve performance considerably, because it won't heat up much above ambient temps, if at all that is.
 However, you could cool the SiPM PCB with a Peltier module to sub-ambient temperatures.
 According to the datasheet AND9770 (Figure 27) every 10°C reduction in temperature decreases the dark count rate by 50%!
 But be sure to correct the SiPM voltage (overvoltage) in this case as it also changes with temperature.